 In January 2017 Suunto quietly phased out the D6i range.
 The All Black, Chrome and White models are still available to buy brand new, so this is the time to catch a bargain on these diving computers.
 All three D6i models are currently selling on Amazon at between $200 to $300 less than the current retail price of the D6i Novo.

 The Suunto D6i Novo is available in Steel, Black, White, Stone and Stealth.
 These are currently retailing between $1000 to $1200.
 Be careful when buying these as a package with the wireless air transmitter.
 The transmitter retails for around $450.
 Make sure the ‘package’ is a real deal, otherwise buy these items separately.

 In October 2016, Suunto released the D6i Novo Zulu.
-The Zulu strap transforms the D6i Novo into a really good looking watch sized dive computer.
-These military style straps are extremely durable and come in black, stealth and blue.
-These are priced slightly above the standard D6i Novo, but you’ll be able to buy these online for under $1300.
+The Zulu strap transforms the D6i Novo into a great looking watch sized dive computer.
+These military style straps are extremely durable and come in black, stealth (brown) and blue.
+These are priced slightly above the standard D6i Novo, but you’ll be able to buy the D6i Novo Zulu online for under $1300.

 What’s the difference between the D4i and the D6i Novo?

 The popular Zulu strap is NATO compliant.
-The Zulu strap was originally designed for military use and built to last in tough conditions.
-The Zulu band makes it comfortable and stylish for every day use.
+Zulu straps were originally designed for military use and built to last in tough conditions.
+The addition of a Zulu band makes this comfortable and stylish for every day use.